cu5tmtp/Greg-E-core/README.md

 Currently it adds:
 Accelerated EBF, with custom coils, that are faster than normal EBF.
 Giant Accelerated EBF, with custom coil, it needs Deionized Water to run.
 It has new custom coils.
+Learning Accelerated EBF, lategame EBF that gets energy reductions, speed boosts and parallels with the amount of blasted items.
+Giant Chemical Reactor, gets abilities depending on the bacteria put into it.
 Dyson Swarm Launcher and Energy Collector, launch solar sails into space and get huge amount of energy back!
 Also rewards huge amount of sails shot up!

 For GTCEu - 7.2.1